-- (1) The Principal shall hold emergency evacuation drills during each month that school is in session in accordance with State Board of Education rules, with the first drill being held within the first five (5) days of the school term.
-A written report of each emergency evacuation drill shall be sent to the District office. - (2) The principal and instructional and non-instructional school staff members shall develop a base emergency exit and cover plan for such emergencies as fire, bomb threats, foul weather and national emergencies, designed to familiarize the occupants with all means of exit and appropriate cover areas for emergencies.
+- 1. The Principal shall hold at least two (2) emergency evacuation drills during each semester with the first drill being held within the first thirty (30) days of the school term.
+A written report of each emergency evacuation drill shall be sent to the District Office. - A. Accommodations for drills conducted at exceptional student education centers may be provided. - 2.
+The Principal and instructional and non-instructional school staff members shall develop a base emergency exit and cover plan for such emergencies as fire, bomb threats, foul weather and national emergencies, designed to familiarize the occupants with all means of exit and appropriate cover areas for emergencies.
 Special emergency exits that are not generally used during the normal occupancy of the building shall be carefully detailed and outlined.
-Diagrams shall be posted in each student occupied area clearly indicating fire exits and alternate evacuation routes. - (3) The principal shall plan and assign to staff members the responsibility of the prompt and orderly evacuation of school buildings. - (4) The principal shall identify and report to the Superintendent hazardous areas requiring corrective measures.
-The Superintendent shall be responsible for informing the School Board of the principal's report. - (5) The Superintendent shall make available to each principal a copy of State Board of Education rules and any amendments adopted by the State Board of Education relating to emergency evacuation drills.
+Diagrams shall be posted in each student occupied area clearly indicating fire exits and alternate evacuation routes. - 3.
+The Principal shall plan and assign to staff members the responsibility of the prompt and orderly evacuation of school buildings. - The Principal shall identify and report to the Superintendent hazardous areas requiring corrective measures.
+The Superintendent shall be responsible for informing the School Board of the Principal's report. - 5.
+The Superintendent shall make available to each principal a copy of State Board of Education rules and any amendments adopted by the State Board of Education relating to emergency evacuation drills.